RF Explorer Pro - Frequency Coordination

 Low loss signal path to standard sensitivity, use for linear measurements up to -25dBm.

-This parameter cannot be modified in frequency coordination mode; the RBW will always be set to 25 KHz for optimal device channel scanning.
+The Resolution Bandwidth cannot be modified in frequency coordination mode; the RBW will always be set to 25 KHz for optimal device channel scanning.

 Frequency Coordination Project Details